top of page

 How to Protect Wildlife and Cats

-• Prevents cats from suffering from frostbite, dehydration and heatstroke
+• Prevents cats from suffering from frostbite, dehydration, and heatstroke.

-• Stops your cat from fighting with other outdoor cats
+• Stops your cat from fighting with other outdoor cats.

-• Eliminates the risk that your cat will be hit by a car or other vehicles
+• Eliminates the risk that your cat will be hit by a car or other vehicles.

-• Prevents your cat from ingesting highly toxic poison that is left out for or consumed by other animals
+• Prevents your cat from ingesting highly toxic poison that is left out for or consumed by other animals.

-• Reduces the chance of your cat contracting diseases or parasites
+• Reduces the chance of your cat contracting diseases or parasites.

-How to Make Life “Wild” for an Indoor Cat
+Make Indoor Life “Wild” for Your Cat

-• Train your cat to walk on a harness and leash so you can go for adventures together
+• Train your cat to walk on a harness and leash so you can go for adventures together.

 Comments